55sketch/tweet-map/readme.md

 - The Twitter search API, even when requested by location, only returns a [small percentage of tweets with geolocation](https://twittercommunity.com/t/search-api-returning-very-sparse-geocode-results/27998/95).
 One possible solution would be to make the function recursive until there are 'X' amount of tweets in the geoTweets array, but performance could be an issue here.

+## With more time wishlist

+- Mobile interface: Sidebar slideover etc
+- Use of HTML5 location API for initial load

 ## Libraries Used

 - [OAuth](https://npmjs.org/package/oauth)